Want to achieve your dreams? How often have you told yourself this: “I’d LOVE to pursue my dream … BUT …

 What would you miss?
 What would you regret?
 What would you wish you had at least TRIED before time was up?
 Which dreams will you have left unfulfilled?

 You’re still here.
 You’re still alive.
 And you’re still reading this post (which probably means you are in the top 5% of the world’s population who are actually literate).

 You can still HAVE IT ALL in life, but it’s time to get moving RIGHT NOW.

 Dont wait for the right moment to achieve your dreams.

 Remember – you ARE one of the luckiest people on the planet, and you are actually still ALIVE.
 Those two things are enough for you to be able to accomplish ANYTHING in life.

 Chances are, it’ one of the following 13 excuses …

-How often have you stopped yourself from chasing your dream because you didn’t consider yourself an “expert”?
+How often have you stopped yourself from starting to achieve your dreams because you didn’t consider yourself an “expert”?